-A big benefits-management company recently conducted a survey where they asked 365 CEOs and sales-management executives, “What are the three key factors that separate high-performing sales professionals from moderate- to low-performing sales professionals?”
+I once read about a big benefits-management company that conducted a survey where it asked 365 CEOs and sales-management executives, “What are the three key factors that separate high-performing sales professionals from moderate- to low-performing sales professionals?”

-Both CEOs and C-level sales executives (all people who don’t sell, but rely on their salespeople so they get paid) ranked self-discipline/motivation as the most important factor.
+Both CEOs and C-level sales executives (all people who don’t sell, but rely on their salespeople to get paid) ranked self-discipline/motivation as the most important factor.

 Next in line were customer knowledge, innate talent/personality and product knowledge.
 Further down the list were experience and teamwork skills.
 Totally bogus.

 These are qualities of corporate greed, not value, service or help—the three things that customers require to give you their business and maintain loyalty.

 If you’re interested in the most important qualities of a high-performing salesperson, let me give you a realistic list of the characteristics needed for success: